1940 British war cabinet crisis: Third session

-After Reynaud's departure, the war cabinet held another meeting in Admiralty House.
+Following Reynaud's departure, the war cabinet held another meeting in Admiralty House.
 The cabinet papers do not cover the first fifteen minutes as the Cabinet Secretary was not present to take minutes.
 The cabinet papers indicate that this session was in fact a continuation of the 2:00 pm one by including both under the same heading.
 It seems to have lasted about an hour from 5:00 pm till 6:00 pm as, in effect, the third Sunday meeting.
 The minutes confirm that the service ministers were not present.

 In the minutes, Churchill began by comparing the United Kingdom's military status with that of France.
 We, he said, still had powers of resistance and attack, which France did not.
 If France could not defend herself, he asserted, it was better that she should get out of the war rather than drag Great Britain into a settlement which involved intolerable terms.
 Attlee and Chamberlain both suggested that Hitler had a schedule and that he must win the war before winter.
 Attlee emphasised the importance of keeping France in the war so that Hitler could not turn on Britain in 1940.

 Churchill replied that he wanted France to hang on but stressed that the United Kingdom must not be forced into the weak position of seeking negotiation before engaging in any serious fighting.
 Halifax now openly disagreed with Churchill by saying that he attached "rather more importance than the Prime Minister to the desirability of allowing France to try out the possibilities of European equilibrium".
 He went on to say that it was important to reason with Mussolini about the balance of power in Europe and that Britain might then consider Italian claims.
 Greenwood pointed out that it was not within Mussolini's power to take a line independent of Hitler and Chamberlain added that Mussolini could only take an independent line if Hitler allowed him to do so.
 Chamberlain added that the problem was a difficult one and every point of view must be discussed.